 Noise Policy Timeline

-1595 — A London by-law forbids any “sudden out-cry… in the still of the night, as making any affray, or beating his wife or servant, singing, or reveling in his house, to the disturbance of his neighbors.”
+1595 — A London by-law forbids any “sudden out-cry… in the still of the night, as making any affray, or [a man] beating his wife or servant, singing, or reveling in his house, to the disturbance of his neighbors.”

 1890s — The world’s first Society for the Suppression of Noise is formed in London.
 Its principal target is the newly-invented motor-vehicle horn.